deepnetworkgmbh/joseki/src/scanners/trivy/TECH_DESIGN.md

 - invoke trivy with provided configuration;
 - upload results to a **Blob Storage** service.

-Please, refer to generic `scanners` [README](/src/scanners/README.md) for common scanners requirements.

 ## Implementation details

 The core part of the scanner is built around a single container-image scan, which can be shipped as:

 - stand-alone service, which itself listens to a new scan-requests from the **Messaging Service**;
-- [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) solution, which takes care of scan-requests listening and just invokes core-scanner.
+- [FaaS](https://en.wikipedia.org/wiki/Function_as_a_service) solution, which takes care of scan-requests listening and then just invokes core-scanner.

 The scanner adjusts to the underlying Trivy app - it's written in golang and Trivy itself is referenced as golang dependency.

 The scanner consists of modules:

 - `configuration` - reads config;
 - `container-registry` - is able by container-image tag return container-registry credentials.
-The initial version takes them from configuration file, later could be replaced with securer secrets storage;
+The initial version takes credentials from configuration file, later could be replaced with secure secrets storage;
 - `blob-uploader` - knows how to upload scan results to **Blob Storage**;
 - `core` - glues all pieces together: instantiate correct object types based on config, retrieves container-registry credentials, invokes trivy, uploads scan-results;
-- (optional) `message-listener` - in-case of stand-alone service, reads scan-requests from a queue;
+- (optional) `message-listener` - in-case of stand-alone service, it's a service entry point, which reads scan-requests from a queue;
-- (optional) `one-time-runner` - in case of FaaS, scans provided image.
+- (optional) `one-time-runner` - in case of FaaS, only scans provided image: invokes `core` module once.

 ## Configuration